axil/bokeh-resources/README.md

 ## Updating:

 The extension creates a symlink (or a directory junction on Windows).
-This means that it is resilient to bokeh updates (= the extension does not need to be updated when the bokeh is updated to next version).
+This means that it is resilient to bokeh updates (= the extension does not need to be updated when `bokeh` is updated to the next version).